gd32/biostat-203b-2020-winter/hw4/README.md

 ## Introduction

 MIMIC is an open-access dataset developed by the MIT Lab for Computational Physiology which contains data for over 60,000 intensive care unit admissions at Beth Israel Deaconess Medical Center in Boston, MA <sup>[1](http://www.nature.com/articles/sdata201635)</sup> The dataset has wide-ranging applications in biostatistics, epidemiology, and computational medicine.
 In Homework 2, I noted that there was a noticeable spike in the age distribution of TSICU patients between the ages of 19-25, which I attributed to motor vehicle accidents.
-The TSICU serves patients with severe traumatic injury, respiratory failure as a consequence of major trauma, systemic organ failure, and critical illness post-surgery. <sup>[2](https://www.ccm.pitt.edu/content/upmc-presbyterian-surgical-trauma-icu)</sup>  In this analysis, I explore factors contributing to length of stay among TSICU patients who were involved in motor vehicle accidents.
+The TSICU serves patients with severe traumatic injury, respiratory failure as a consequence of major trauma, systemic organ failure, and critical illness post-surgery. <sup>[2](https://www.ccm.pitt.edu/content/upmc-presbyterian-surgical-trauma-icu)</sup>

+In this analysis, I explore factors contributing to length of stay among TSICU patients who were involved in motor vehicle accidents.
 Data was manipulated through a PostgreSQL database and using R version 3.6.0 running on RStudio version 1.2.5033.
-Two types of analytic models were built: a linear regression model and a neural network regression model.
+Two types of analytic models were built: a linear regression and a neural network regression.

 ## Data preparation